DAN MACHIN

 Do you play any other instruments?

-I can get a tune out of most instruments but can get by ok on piano, bass & drums.
+I can get a tune out of most instruments, but I can get by OK on piano, bass & drums.

 How would you describe your fashion sense?